-The first blog in this series highlights how frictionless loan origination is changing the way lenders make credit decisions.
-In this edition, we’ll dive deeper and outline how intelligence is now infused throughout the modern credit application process.
-As a result, credit decision engines are evolving into ‘credit intelligence engines’ that can impact not only the lending decision, but all aspects of originating high-value loans.
+The first blog in this series highlights how credit automation is changing the way lenders make credit decisions.
+In this edition, we’ll dive deeper and outline how automation is now infused throughout the modern credit application process.
+As a result, credit decision engines are evolving into ‘credit automation engines’ that can impact not only the lending decision, but all aspects of originating high-value loans.

-The term ‘frictionless loan origination’ refers to making it easy and streamlined for borrowers to apply for and obtain loans.
+The term ‘frictionless lending’ refers to making it easy and streamlined for borrowers to apply for and obtain loans.
 This process is important for several reasons:

 Improved customer experience: Frictionless loan origination offers a better customer experience by reducing the time and effort required to apply for a loan.
 This can lead to increased customer satisfaction and loyalty.

 Increased efficiency: By automating and simplifying the loan origination process, lenders can save time and resources, allowing them to process loan applications more quickly and efficiently.

 Competitive advantage: In a crowded lending marketplace, offering a frictionless loan origination process can be a key differentiator for lenders looking to attract and retain customers.